7 Unusual and Interesting Places to Visit in Pokhara, Nepal

 Bhadrakali Temple

 Nestled on another hillock, less than 500 meters south of the previously mentioned Matepani Gumba, the Bhadrakali Temple is the Hindu counterpart of the Matepani Monastery.
-Constructed in 1817, the temple is named after the goddess of Kali, the ultimate Hindu master of time and death, who according to legend instructed a local religious cleric to shovel the soil around the hill where he found a statue of her, and subsequently, the temple was dedicated to the goddess.
+Constructed in 1817, the temple is named after the goddess Kali, the ultimate Hindu master of time and death, who, according to legend, instructed a local religious cleric to shovel the soil around the hill where he found a statue of her.
+Subsequently, the temple was dedicated to the goddess.

-If you want to visit the hilltop temple, you’ll first have to climb either the east 292-step staircase or the slightly shorter south staircase which has 265 steps, both of which ascend through a lush and dense forest.
-As you reach the top of the hill, you’ll come across a semi paved square with several buildings, including the reddish-colored Hindu-temple, featuring two guardian monsters and several pagodas.
-Unfortunately, the views are almost completely concealed by trees, however, the lack of vista is more than offset by the hectic religious commotion around, culminating in April 10th, when thousands of worshipers attend the holy day of Bhairav Bhadrakali Jatra.
+If you want to visit the hilltop temple, you’ll first have to climb either the eastern 292-step staircase or the slightly shorter southern staircase, which has 265 steps—both of which ascend through a lush and dense forest.
+As you reach the top of the hill, you’ll come across a semi-paved square with several buildings, including the reddish-colored Hindu temple, featuring two guardian monsters and several pagodas.
+Unfortunately, the views are almost completely concealed by trees.
+However, the lack of a vista is more than offset by the hectic religious commotion, culminating on April 10th, when thousands of worshippers attend the holy day of Bhairav Bhadrakali Jatra.

 photography by: Dhurba Gurung/ Wikimedia Commons